Xestoso

 Xestoso (San José Gestoso) is one of four parroquias, a parish (administrative division) in Villanueva de Oscos, a municipality within the province and autonomous community of Asturias, in northern Spain.

 It is 8.5 km from Villanueva, the capital of the municipality.

-Situated at 817 m above sea level, it is 12.85 km2 in size, with a population of 91 (INE 2011).
+Situated at 817 m above sea level, it is 12.85 km2 in size, with a population of 91.